Reviews written by registered user

 European tour with it, which was a great experience for him as he said.

 In this 45 minutes documentary, Hejnar shows his viewers some strange stuff with "unusual" personas.
-Basically movie starts from a segment "Eye Gouge" with the guy named Turbo Tom.
-If you've witnessed one of the Turbo Tom's shows then you should know what to expect from him.
-He likes to hammering nails up his nose, eating lightbulbs, sticking his arm in a bear trap and so on, so you'll see a bunch of self-mutilation segments from this guy.
+Basically movie starts from a segment "Eye Gouge" with this one guy.
+If you've witnessed one of his shows then you should know what to expect from him.
+He likes to hammering nails up his nose, eating lightbulbs, sticking his arm in a bear trap and so on, so you'll see a bunch of self-mutilation segments from him.
 Next individual you'll see is Mike Diana.
 Most know him as obscene cartoonist who was jailed and charged with obscenity in his hometown for his comic zine "Boiled Angel", which is also featured in this film.
 I've actually know him as one of Nick Zedd's friends, because I've saw him in Zedd's movies before.
 Anyway, Mike Diana clearly shows us what he really thinks of religion by vomiting on a bible and a crucifix.
 Besides Diana's puking segments, there is featured one more his segment in "Affliction".

 For the shock rocker GG Allin's fans there will be a pleasure to see GG's onstage antics, plus GG's after show in Atlanta, 1992, where he eats french fries covered with diarrhea and there will be a little more footage with GG in this film.
 I just want to mention that Mark Hejnar knew GG from the mid 80's.
 While GG was in prison, he said to Mark, that he was still serious about the suicide onstage, so Mark decided to start shooting GG's shows and antics.
 The idea was to document the events as they happened before it was all over, so Hejnar toured off and on with GG Allin for the 2 years, documenting GG on camera.
 Hejnar got close to 150 hours of unreleased GG Allin's video footage, as he said.
 Also Mark announced that he was making the full length GG documentary, but it has been almost ten years ago, so it's hard to tell about the destiny of this documentary now.